-- A problem that must be resolved (for example, waste, customer complaints, poor product quality, absenteeism)
+- A problem that must be resolved (for example, customer complaints, poor product quality, or absenteeism)

-- A business strategy that must be supported (for example, a marketing and product approach that caters to a certain age group or a hospital that wants to brand itself as “the best maternity hospital in the community”)
+- A business strategy that must be supported (for example, a marketing and product approach that caters to a certain age group)

 Step 3.
 Collect Data to Identify Performance, Learning, and Learner Needs